mco-gh/mco.dev/content/post/data/wiki2.md

 categories = ["Data"]
 tags = ["cloud", "dataviz"]
 title = "Processing 10TB of Wikipedia Page Views - Part 2"
-date = "2020-03-10"
+subtitle = "Data Visualization" date = "2020-03-21"
 coverImage = "img/wiki2.jpg"
 weight = 1
-draft = true
+draft = false
 +++

-This is the second of a two part series in which we focus on interesting queries and visualizations using the data pipeline we created in [part one].
+This is the second of a two part series in which we focus on interesting queries and visualizations using the data pipeline we created in [part one](/processing-10tb-of-wikipedia-page-views-part-1/).
 <!--more-->
-In [part one](), we covered the problem statement and the data engineering solution, including all the code needed to build a reliable, robust big data processing pipeline.
+In [part one](/processing-10tb-of-wikipedia-page-views-part-1/), we covered the problem statement and the data engineering solution, including all the code needed to build a reliable, robust big data processing pipeline.
 In this part two, we'll cover some of the fun things we can do once we have our data pipeline running: interesting queries and data visualizations and a Data Studio dashboard you can try yourself.

 ## What do we care about?